 - Gently add the crumble topping.
 Once you pour your zucchini bread batter into your prepared loaf pan, spread the crumble topping over the zucchini bread and gently press it down some into the top of the bread so it sticks.
 Don't push too hard or too much, otherwise it will be less of a topping and more incorporated into the bread when it bakes.

-Store leftover zucchini bread in an airtight container at room temperature for up to 5 days.
-You can also freeze this pecan zucchini bread by wrapping individual slices in plastic wrap and placing them in a freezer safe bag or container.
-Frozen bread will last up to 3 months, just thaw in the fridge and enjoy!
+Store leftover pecan zucchini bread in an airtight container at room temperature for up to 5 days.
+You can slice and wrap individual slices in plastic wrap and place them in a freezer safe bag or container.
+Frozen bread will last up to 3 months, just thaw in the fridge or warm on a low temperature in the oven before serving.

 Nope!
 Just wash your zucchini well, dry and then shred!